billyyoung/blog/content/about.md

 ## ABOUT
 I'm a Software Engineer at Wish in San Francisco, CA

-Tenor in <a target='_blank' href='https://www.instagram.com/p/BzQufySnZaF/'>Internote</a>, the Bay Area's inter-tech company a cappella group
+Tenor in [Internote](https://www.instagram.com/p/BzQufySnZaF/), the Bay Area's inter-tech company a cappella group

 University of Waterloo alum